 One final thing to look out for with ATMs (and actually just using your debit or credit card abroad) are offers to be charged in your home currency.
 When you are offered this ‘service’ - it’s best to politely decline.
 It’s something called Dynamic Currency Conversion, and it means that you’re authorizing the Dutch entity to choose an exchange rate for you.
 That rate is normally quite unfavorable, and you’ll end up losing quite a bit in the process.
 Always choose to be charged in the local currency.

 You will find plenty of banks in the Netherlands.
 However, banks in the Netherlands generally no longer handle banknotes.
 Instead, they manage loans, sell insurance, and some may sell or cash traveler’s cheques.
 Some banks will exchange your money, but will charge you fees or commission.
 Banks prefer you use their ATMs.

 Many banks are affiliated with banks internationally.
 Check with your bank to see if they partner with a bank in the Netherlands.
 If so, you may receive discounted exchange rates or the interbank exchange rate.
 The interbank exchange rate is the midpoint between the buy and sell rate in the global currency market.
 Therefore, you may not have to pay more than exactly what your currency is currently worth.

 - ABN AMRO (Has over 1700 ATMs in the Netherlands)

 - DHB Bank

 - SNS Bank

-Alternatively, for simple access to the money you need while you’re abroad - and an even better deal - use Wise.
+Alternatively, for simple access to the money you need while you’re abroad - and an even better deal - send money online with Wise.

-If you have a bank account in the Netherlands, or know someone who does, you can transfer money between bank accounts using the real mid-market exchange rate.
+If you have a bank account in the Netherlands, or know someone who does, you can send money to the Netherlands using the real mid-market exchange rate.
 It's a convenient way to get your cash, with no hidden fees.